Here are some answers to the questions most commonly posed by prospective Parents and Guardians:

 Do the students sit NAPLAN?

-All schools in Australia are required to offer the NAPLAN tests in Years 3,5,7 and 9.
-As well as offering the tests, we inform Parents and Guardians about their right to withdraw their child from the tests if they philosophically object to it.
-In the primary years, we see that the most informative assessment feedback can be obtained from the teachers.
-This is because our careful formative assessment measures gather accurate information on student learning in an ongoing, timely way.
-The NAPLAN tests do not align with our views on optimal assessment processes for young learners.
-It is therefore no surprise that the NAPLAN tests are currently subject to widespread criticism from parents, teachers, school principals and politicians alike.
+All schools in Australia are currently required to offer the NAPLAN tests in Years 3,5,7 and 9.
+As well as offering the tests, we inform parents and guardians of their right to withdraw their child from the tests if they philosophically object to it.
+In the primary years, we do not see that the NAPLAN testing results offer much valuable additional information.
+This is due to the fact that our careful formative assessment measures gather accurate information on wholistic student learning in an ongoing, timely way.
+In addition, the NAPLAN tests do not align with our views on optimal assessment processes for young learners.

 What are the teaching and learning standards?